+MASON COUNTY PLUD Hoodsport Water System

+2024 Annual Water Quality & Water Use Efficiency Report

 PWSID #34100F

 System Summary

-Welcome to the 2021 Water Quality and Use Efficiency Report.
+Welcome to the 2024 Water Quality and Use the water system.
+The 99,284-gallon Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your

+system in 2024.